Posted on 2013-Feb-10

 Regardless of how many applications or systems have supported EPUB 3.0, it seems that we have not seen the real potentials of what eBook can impress the reader.
 The interactivity, multimedia contents, and professional presentation rules are becoming more relevant to attract readers.
 New approaches to the niche market of intricately designed eBook in interior design, complex graphic novels, or photo or video book is suddenly possible.
 Now it is up to you to concoct materials worth of rich enhancements in these technological advances for your target audience.
 Our accomplishment of creating the eBook today will be much more fruitful if the universal support of EPUB 3.0 is widely adopted.

 EPUB 3 eBooks Now Available for Conversion at BB eBooks

 Please get in touch with BB eBooks if you would like to get your eBook turned into an EPUB 3 eBook.
-You can download the EPUB 3 sampler, Manual for Noncommissioned Officers and Privates of Infantry of The Army of the United States, from our Samples page or directly by right-clicking on the link here.
+You can download the EPUB 3 sampler, Manual for Noncommissioned Officers and Privates of Infantry of The Army of the United States, from our Samples page.

 Label: Technical and Designcomments powered by Disqus